-Do you get lost when providers start talking health insurance lingo?
+Do you know the ABCs of health insurance?
 Claims, premiums, deductibles copayments and coinsurance?
-It’s OK—we know that the language of health insurance can be hard to understand.
+It’s OK, we know as well as anyone that the language of health insurance can be hard to understand.
 Yet every day, it’s becoming more and more important for health care consumers to have at least a basic knowledge of the industry’s terminology.

 Here, you’ll find plain-English definitions for some of the most common insurance terms.